Places of Interest

 Northern Double Chambered Gate

-Large rock where the Israelites did the burnt offering after receiving back the Ark of the Covenant from the Philistines.
+Large rock where the Israelites likely sacrificed the oxen who pulled the cart after receiving the Ark of the Covenant from the Philistines.

 2. Sorek Valley

 Beth-Shemesh in the Bible

 1. God gave the Israelites over to the Philistines because they had done evil in His sight.

 Judges 13:1: And the people of Israel again did what was evil in the sight of the LORD, so the LORD gave them into the hand of the Philistines for forty years.

 2. God raised up Samson to begin the deliverance of the area from the hand of the Philistines (Judges 13–16).

 3. Not long after the death of Samson, the Ark of the Covenant was captured in a battle against the Philistines.
 This was due to judgment against the priest Eli and his two sons, Hophni and Phinehas, who all died in battle because of their wickedness (1 Sam.
 4).